jopemachine/case-cli/README.md

     Outline

         String case utility for converting

-        Tip: result string is copied to your clipboard automatically
+        Tip: 1 - Result string is copied to your clipboard automatically.
+             2 - If you don't give any input, input would be your clipboard string automatically.

     Usage